The Mickey Mouse Club: 1977–1979 revival: The New Mickey Mouse Club

-In 1977, Walt Disney Productions revived the concept, but modernized the show cosmetically, with a disco re-recording of the theme song and a more ethnically diverse group of young cast members.
-The sets were brightly colored and simpler than the detailed black-and-white artwork of the original.
-Like the original, nearly every day's episode included a vintage cartoon, though usually in color from the late 1930s onward.
+In 1977, Walt Disney Productions revived the concept, but modernized the show aesthetically, with a new, disco re-recording of the theme song and a more diverse group of young-aged cast members instead of 1950s original version.
+The settings were brightly colored and simpler than the detailed black-and-white artwork of the original.
+Like the original, almost every day's episode included a vintage cartoon, though usually in color from the late 1930s onward.
 The 1977 Mouseketeers were part of the halftime show of Super Bowl XI on January 9, 1977.

 Serials

-Serials were usually old Disney movies, cut into segments for twice-weekly inclusion.
-Movies included Third Man on the Mountain, The Misadventures of Merlin Jones and its sequel The Monkey's Uncle (both starring Tommy Kirk), Emil and the Detectives (retitled The Three Skrinks), Tonka (retitled A Horse Called Comanche), The Horse Without a Head (about a toy horse), and Toby Tyler (starring Kevin Corcoran).
-In addition, one original serial was produced, The Mystery of Rustler's Cave, starring Kim Richards and Robbie Rist.
+Serials were usually vintage Disney films, cut into segments for twice-weekly inclusion.
+Films included Third Man on the Mountain, The Misadventures of Merlin Jones and its sequel The Monkey's Uncle (both starring Tommy Kirk), Emil and the Detectives (retitled as The Three Skrinks), Tonka (retitled A Horse Called Comanche), The Horse Without a Head (about an inanimate toy horse), and Toby Tyler (starring Kevin Corcoran).
+In addition, one original serial was produced, The Mystery of Rustler's Cave, starring Ted Gehring, Kim Richards, and Robbie Rist.
 Often shown were scenes from animated Disney films, from Snow White to The Jungle Book billed as "Mouseka Movie Specials".